JamaSoftware/kots-preflights/README.md

 The second script upgrades all the instances where the collation is different from `utf8mb4`.
 This script should **only** be run if prompted by the first script.

-:bangbang: You must have `wget` and `mysql` version 8 installed in your machine to run these scripts.
+:bangbang: You must have `wget` and `mysql` client version 8 installed in your machine to run these scripts.

 `curl https://raw.githubusercontent.com/JamaSoftware/kots-preflights/main/v3/airgap/linux/airgap-database-server_linux.sh --output airgap-database-server_linux.sh`